NEW articles daily! Subscribe below to receive daily updates with our new articles!

 The Alamo leaves a bad taste in your mouth does it?
 Different folks different likes, I guess that why they make so many types of cars.
 San Antonio is so bad it makes the BBQ taste bad also?
 That is surprising.
 Good luck on your move here.

-Hi, Paul: I like my pulled pork WITHOUT any kind of sauce, or served on a bun.
+I like my pulled pork WITHOUT any kind of sauce, or served on a bun.
 I like it on a platter (as opposed to a sandwich) with a side dish of cole slaw and Amish potato salad.
 Slathering any kind of sauce on pulled pork is for me akin to pouring A-1 sauce on a piece of tender, juicy New York strip from Ruth’s Chris’ Steakhouse.
 I mean, if you go to a restaurant, salivating over a good piece of steak to begin with, why mask the true taste of grilled steak with sauce?
-Better still, I prefer… Read more »
+Better still, I prefer my steak cooked Pittsburgh-style – seared outside, pink inside.
+When at home, I grill the Porterhouse or T-bone directly on the embers, never on the grill rack.
+Try it sometime, you’ll love it!

 John;